Building the Perfect Bug Out Bag: A Comprehensive Checklist

 Focus on calorie-dense, non-perishable items:

-Prepare for sustainable food independence with My Survival Farm, a guide to creating self-sustaining food sources.
+Prepare with a long-term food supply that has 25-year shelf life with Emergency Survival Food, and for sustainable food independence with My Survival Farm, a guide to creating self-sustaining food sources.

 3. Shelter and Warmth